Aiven-Open/klaw/README.md

 # Kafkawize

-Kafkawize is now fully opensource. 🥳 All the features of the Kafkawize are now available at no cost.
+Kafkawize is fully opensource. 🥳 All the features of the Kafkawize are available at no cost.

 Kafkawize is a Self service Apache Kafka Topic Management/Governance tool/portal.
 It is a web application which automates the process of creating and browsing Kafka topics, acls, avro schemas, connectors by introducing roles/authorizations to users of various teams of an organization.

-Withe several downloads every week, many more companies which did not adopt a solution, can happily move away from managing kafka configs in excelsheets and wiki pages.
+With several downloads every week, many more companies which did not adopt a solution, can happily move away from managing kafka configs in excelsheets, confluence, wiki pages, git etc.

 [![Features](https://yt-embed.herokuapp.com/embed?v=i7nmi-lovgA)](https://www.youtube.com/watch?v=i7nmi-lovgA "Create a kafka topic")
 =======